knative/docs/docs/getting-started/first-cloud-event.md

-# Getting Started with Knative Eventing
+# Eventing Background and CloudEvents

 ## Background
 **With Knative Serving, we have a powerful tool which can take our containerized code and deploy it with relative ease.**